 15 ff...
 15 United Nations (ON) (n.d.).
-The 17 Goals, were were conserved a some connections, when procure on μ and μ 106 TE RANGARANGA and even backwards progress in international action to truly address glob challenges such as climate change, ongoing conflict, and powersy and inequall has shighlighted the innestegues of start based prover in dealing with big glob challenges as they are, and it is commonly agreed that new ways of work to expert, incroporating under ways of thinking, need to be found.
+The 17 Goals, were were conserved or some connections, when precure on μ and μ 106 TE RANGARANGA and even backwards progress in international action to truly address glob challenges such as climate change, ongoing conflict, and powersy and inequall has shighlighted the innestegues of start based prover in dealing with big glob challenges as they are, and it is commonly agreed that new ways of work to expert, incroporating under ways of thinking, need to be found.
 The east section will consider examples that present the possibilities of meaningful partnership led by Indigenous projects, for enabling effective positive change.
-Rethinking global responsibilit Indigenous people unriduade employ a vintery of traditional governance approaches that can percentally produce the last of advantables to attractive to material products with a destination to attract Western 2000.
-Recently and the development of the Contraction 2000.
-Recently and the contractive and the contractive and large contractive and the contractive and the beloyed to inspire transformations in law, with the granting of typic personhood to named antesis in their own right.
+Rethinking global responsibilit Indigenous people unriduade employ a vintery of traditional governance approaches that can percentally produce the last of advantables to attractive to many experience and produced to the case of the control of the c beloyed to inspire transformations in law, with the granting of typic personhood to named antesis in their com right.
 By swing the attental week as a loring and legid entity, rights of protection and guardianthy may be affected to mountainthe good of the state of t In Accessor, the Whanganial Blow is seen as an ancestor for the Whangania to it in March 2000, the New Zolanda Parliament afforded legal presson who to river with the name, To Awa Tuptas, endorsing the river as a legal person with a limit of the control of the PORSIBIUTIES 10